 Transferred credits must be from graduate-level courses at the university where the student took the courses.
 Students must have earned grades of "B" or better for all graded courses, while maintaining good standing in graduate status.

-Each student is assigned a faculty advisor (major professor) prior to, or immediately after, initial enrollment.
+Each student is assigned a preliminary faculty advisor upon initial enrollment.
+By the time the student finishes approximately 12 credit hours, students should work with program leadership to find a committee chair that has research interests similar to the student's final project interests.
 Assignments should be mutually agreeable to both student and faculty member.
-A primary consideration in assigning a student with an advisor ensures that the student’s professional interests match well with the advisor’s expertise.
+A primary consideration in choosing an advisor/chair ensures that the student’s professional interests match well with the advisor’s expertise.

-Within the first two semesters of enrollment, each student should work with his or her faculty advisor to establish an advisory committee.
+After determining a committee chair, each student should work with his or her chair to establish an advisory committee.
 The committee should consist of three members.
 Two committee members should be from the concentration, one being the faculty advisor.
 The third member should be a full time, tenure-track, teaching or research faculty or other qualified individual, inside or outside the university, as requested by the department.

 The student is expected to do a final project to complete the requirements of the degree.
 Steps to complete the final project include:

 - Student prepares a project proposal to present to the advising committee.

 - Advising committee approves proposal.

 - Student works with the advisor to set up, conduct, and complete the project.